Micscape Lite - contributors sharing general articles on topics other than microscopy.

 Above.
 The Molecular Visions kit #12 'Ice Crystal Kit' is good value at $12 and includes an easy to follow instruction leaflet.
 The final structure below can look complex, as can other solid state structures, but the simple stepwise approach to first build water molecules, adding the hydrogen bonds and building the cyclic sub-structures to then assemble the ice crystal does not require special skills or chemistry knowledge.

 Above.
-A complete ice crystal structure.
+A completed ice crystal model.
 The symmetry of this structure is especially appealing and instructive showing how the unique properties of water are associated with the hydrogen bonding between water molecules.
 A physical model clearly shows that the six membered rings of water molecules are in the 'chair' conformation in the horizontal planes and in the 'boat' form between the layers.

 Comments to the author David Walker are welcomed.